 Wisconsin at Whitewater.
 He is the father of two grown children, Dawn and Jeffrey and has four grandchildren.

-Jech is the author of a number of journal articles and of four books, Shadows and Symbols
+Jech is the author of various articles and of six books, Shadows and Symbols

-published in 1985, Channeling Grace published in 1989, Will The Gay Issue Go Away?:Toward A New Theological Consensus on Sexual Orientation published in 2002, and SPIRITUAL NONBELIEVER: Religion As Creative Art Form published in 2011.
-His new book RELIGION as ART FORM: Reclaiming Spirituality without Supernatural Beliefs will be published this summer.
+published in 1985, Channeling Grace published in 1989, Will The Gay Issue Go Away?:Toward A New Theological Consensus on Sexual Orientation published in 2002, Spiritual Nonbeliever published in 2011.
+RELIGION as ART FORM: Reclaiming Spirituality without Supernatural Beliefs published in May, 2013, and GAY-Beyond an Issue, published 2013

 Phone: 408-864-8999 X3700